 - Emulsify the cream-chocolate mixture with the stick blender.
 Try to minimize bubbles forming.
 If you don’t have a stick blender at hand, you can skip this step and use a whisk.
 If skipping, there is a chance that some small cocoa mass chunks will be in the ice cream.

-- Combine sugar and eggs.
+- Combine sugar, eggs and salt.
 Add milk powder.
 Mix well.

 - Slowly incorporate the chocolate mixture into the eggs.